harshith1072/Food-Donate/README.md

 # FoodConnect
-Certainly!
-Here's a more concise description:  ---  **Food Connect** is an online platform that connects food donors with recipients in need.
+ **Food Connect** is an online platform that connects food donors with recipients in need.
 It streamlines donor management, recipient management,  logistics, and reporting to reduce food waste and combat hunger efficiently.